-The Protocol button next to Send UDP allows you to select the protocol to either (Mo-Sys) F4, D1 (freed) or PSN (Posi Stage Net).
+The Protocol button next to Send UDP allows you to select the protocol to either (Mo-Sys) F4 or D1 (freed).

 Use the second and third "Destination IP" row if you need to send the tracking data to two different engines.
-You can send to a different IP and port and send the data in a different format (e.g., F4 and D1).
+You can send to a different IP and port and also send the data in a different format (e.g. F4 and D1).